Mortgages: Categorising mortgage repayments as transfers (with the interest portion as an expense)

 1. Create a transfer budget for your Mortgage repayments category.

 2. In order for your Interest payments to be reflected in your forecast, you'll also need to create an expense budget for your Mortgage Interest category.
-For detail on how to create a budget see: Creating a new budget.

 Updating the expense interest budget periodically: